Zac-HD/hypofuzz/docs-src/configuration.rst

 Wherever possible, HypoFuzz is designed to do the right thing without configuration.

-:command:`hypothesis fuzz` accepts arguments to determine parameters like the number of processes to use, and the port on which to serve the dashboard - though every one of them is optional - and you can select which tests to fuzz in the same way you would select them via :pypi:`pytest`.
+The :command:`hypothesis fuzz` CLI accepts arguments to determine parameters like the number of processes to use, and the port on which to serve the dashboard - though every one of them is optional - and you can select which tests to fuzz in the same way you would select them via :pypi:`pytest`.